dayrim/srtestfront/README.md

 # SRtest front-end

-The app is available at https://srtestfront.herokuapp.com
+The app is hosted at https://srtestfront.herokuapp.com

 ## Local installation guide